COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 “Dear CFO,

 We recently imported our corporate aircraft into the EU but have realized that we are now obliged to follow the EU regulations on how to handle compensations for non-business use worldwide.
 This means we might have to skip our home base FAA and IRS compliance if we also want to comply with the EU regulations, as the compensation methods are not 100% compatible.
-This could pose major problems for our operations, but I guess you know how to handle it”.”
+This could pose major problems for our operations.
+I hope you know how to handle it.

 Conclusion